Gary D. Sampson

 Department Liberal Arts

-Gary Sampson teaches art and design history and theory at the Institute.
+Gary Sampson teaches art and design history and theory.
 He is also adjunct in art history and occasional SAGES faculty at Case Western Reserve University.
 His areas of scholarship are in history of photography, urban design and representation, and media arts and visual culture.
 His publications include Imag(in)ing Race and Place in Colonialist Photography, with Eleanor Hight, Photographs at St. Lawrence University, with Catherine Tedford, and “Landscape and Fluid Imaging of the Emerging City," in Emerging Landscapes: Between Landscape and Representation.
-Sampson also engages in practice-based research in photography and video; one of his ongoing projects investigates city environments, infrastructure, and media.
+Sampson also engages in practice-based research in photography; one of his ongoing projects investigates city environments, infrastructure, and media.

 BA, Art and Art History, California State University, Northridge